 What does nasturtium symbolize?

-Nasturtium flowers carry the symbolism of strength, purity, and strong emotion.
-It’s commonly connected with patriotism or the urge to fight for what one believes in.
+Nasturtium flowers symbolize strength, purity, and strong emotion.
+They are commonly associated with patriotism or the urge to fight for what one believes in.

 What is nasturtium used for?